Become a listener

 What is the Talking News?

 It is a free fortnightly recording onto a USB memory stick and features local news, quizzes, short stories and other articles of interest.
 It is posted to Listeners, who are also provided with a Boom Box to play the USB memory stick.
 All equipment is provided free of charge.
-It is also available via our website and through Alexa/Google Play and via the British Wireless For The Blind Fund website.
+It is also available via our website and through Alexa.

 Tokuma Jeczalik, Audio Editor